 Most job seekers send their resume to Human Resources.
 That’s a good start, but they’re likely to receive a couple of hundred resumes.
 I’m going to tell you how to get your resume in front of the hiring manager – your potential boss, the person who will be deciding who gets hired.
 You’ll have much less competition!

 Let’s say you want to apply to a posted position at XYZ Media.
-Go ahead and apply to HR as directed, but also send your resume and cover letter to the hiring manager – and maybe even make a follow-up phone call, unless the ad specifically forbids it.
+Go ahead and apply to HR as directed, but also send your resume and cover letter to the hiring manager – and maybe even make a follow-up phone call, unless the posting specifically forbids it.

 The tricky part is that the posting doesn’t list this person’s name.
 How can you find him or her?
 Here are some clever strategies.

-- Simply call the company and ask the receptionist, in a polite but matter-of-fact tone, “Can you please tell me the name of the person in charge of ________?”
+- Call the company’s main number, and if you get a live person on the line, ask them in a polite but confident tone, “Can you please tell me the name of the person in charge of ________?”
 (Fill in the blank with the department you would be working in.)
-A more stealthy tactic employed by some job seekers is to “accidentally” call the wrong department, apologize, ask for the correct number and go from there.
+If you get a voicemail system, try step #2.

 - See if you have any LinkedIn connections who might know the manager’s name.

 - Search online business directories such as Standard & Poor’s (“S&P”) or Manta.
 Directories are usually somewhat out of date, so whatever information you find, try to verify it elsewhere.

 - Set up a Google Alert for the job you want using a keyword string such as: Marketing Manager position available XYZ Inc. The job may be circulating on social media.
 If you find it, see if you can connect with the person who posted it.
 They may be able to tell you who the hiring manager is.